 Ares Capital (ARCC) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the private equity firm had gained 4.67% in the past month.
-In that same time, the Finance sector gained 3.67%, while the S&P 500 gained 7.71%.
+Prior to today's trading, shares of the private equity firm had gained 6.3% over the past month.
+This has lagged the Finance sector's gain of 7.16% and outpaced the S&P 500's gain of 6.22% in that time.

 Investors will be hoping for strength from Ares Capital as it approaches its next earnings release, which is expected to be April 25, 2023.
-On that day, Ares Capital is projected to report earnings of $0.59 per share, which would represent year-over-year growth of 43.9%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $631.63 million, up 43.55% from the year-ago period.
+The company is expected to report EPS of $0.59, up 43.9% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $631.63 million, up 43.55% from the year-ago period.

-ARCC's full-year Zacks Consensus Estimates are calling for earnings of $2.38 per share and revenue of $2.58 billion.
-These results would represent year-over-year changes of +17.82% and +23.02%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $2.38 per share and revenue of $2.58 billion, which would represent changes of +17.82% and +23.02%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for Ares Capital.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Investors might also notice recent changes to analyst estimates for Ares Capital.
+These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.95% higher within the past month.
-Ares Capital is holding a Zacks Rank of #3 (Hold) right now.
+Within the past 30 days, our consensus EPS projection has moved 0.95% higher.
+Ares Capital currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Ares Capital has a Forward P/E ratio of 7.82 right now.
-For comparison, its industry has an average Forward P/E of 7.09, which means Ares Capital is trading at a premium to the group.
+Digging into valuation, Ares Capital currently has a Forward P/E ratio of 7.72.
+For comparison, its industry has an average Forward P/E of 6.97, which means Ares Capital is trading at a premium to the group.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.